Rocken End Beach

 Access is a bit of a hike and a scramble, but nothing like as extreme as Whale Chine just up the coast.
 From the car park at the end of Old Blackgang road there is something approaching a path most of the way down.

-Nearby Blackgang Chine was once upon a time a spectacular ravine but over the years coastal erosion and land slides have taken there toll with little to indicate its former glory.
+Nearby Blackgang Chine was once upon a time a spectacular ravine but over the years coastal erosion and landslides have taken their toll with little to indicate its former glory.

 Type of beach